-Figure 2-4 UPS conceptual diagram in bypass mode
+Figure 2-4 Bypass mode

 2.2.2.3 Battery Mode

 If the utility power input is abnormal or the rectifier becomes abnormal, the UPS transfers to battery mode.
 The power module obtains DC power from batteries, and the power is converted into AC output by the inverter.